-Some employees have conditions of service which require them to obtain written consent to take any outside employment.
+Employees are required to obtain written consent to take any outside employment.
 All employees should be clear about their contractual obligations and should not take outside employment which conflicts with the authority's interests.

-Employees should follow their authority's rules on the ownership of intellectual property or copyright created during their employment.
+Employees should follow the Council's rules on the ownership of intellectual property or copyright created during their employment.